 Kuju Hanakoen is a flower park, reminiscent of the most beautiful, vibrant dream.
 It is around 220,000m², and from spring through autumn around 500 different species of plant and 3 million plants bloom there.
 In my opinion, to say that it is a “must-see” would almost seem like an understatement!

-Entrance to the park is 1300 yen, and you could easily spend all day sniffing and eating your way around it.
+The entrance fee is 1,300 yen, and you could easily spend all day sniffing and eating your way around it.
 Because in addition to the millions of flowers, there is also an outdoor café, tearoom, healthy BBQ restaurant, gelato store, dry fruits store, and more!

-The park is divided into different sections with the cutest names: Healing Forest, Colourful Hill, and Hill of the Soft Breeze, are some of my favourites!
+The park is divided into different sections with the cutest names: Healing Forest, Colourful Hill, and Hill of the Soft Breeze which is some of my favorites!
 The cuteness level of Hanakoen goes one stage further though, by playing the most relaxing xylophone music everywhere.

 If you have ever seen the famous Ghibli film “Spirited Away”, you may recall a scene with the main character, Chihiro, shuffling sideways through two walls of beautifully animated flowers.
 Well, that is what this Kuju Hanakoen reminded me of – but better.